Trump's attorney general nominee to recuse from AT&T-Time Warner appeal

 Barr will also be required to disclose some details about which clients he or his law firm have recently represented in order to avoid potential conflicts.

-In his questionnaire to the Senate, he disclosed he represented construction machinery and equipment maker Caterpillar Inc (CAT.N) in 2017 in connection with a Justice Department grand jury probe and recently was retained to provide regulatory advice for the private equity firm Cerberus Capital Management [CBS.UL].
+In his questionnaire to the Senate, he disclosed he represented construction machinery and equipment maker Caterpillar Inc in 2017 in connection with a Justice Department grand jury probe and recently was retained to provide regulatory advice for the private equity firm Cerberus Capital Management [CBS.UL].

 Other possible conflict questions that could come up include the fact that his daughter and both of his sons-in-law currently work at the Justice Department.